Developer(s) – Nintendo EAD Tokyo Group No. 2 & 1-Up Studio

 PEGI – 3

-Building upon the innovative mini game found in Super Mario 3D World, Captain Toad: Treasure Tracker follows the long-running supporting Super Mario character Toad (in the first game whereby the character has served as the main protagonist since 1994’s Wario’s Woods for the NES), as he resolves to collect treasure and rescue his own damsel in distress; Toadette.
-Treasure Tracker to me, marks the launch of yet another extremely enjoyable Super Mario spin-off series, and I would highly recommend it to anyone in possession of a Wii U.
+Building upon the innovative mini-game found in Super Mario 3D World, Captain Toad: Treasure Tracker follows the long-running supporting Super Mario character Toad (in the first game whereby the character has served as the main protagonist since 1994’s Wario’s Woods for the NES), as he resolves to collect treasure and rescue his own damsel in distress; Toadette.
+Treasure Tracker to me marks the launch of yet another extremely enjoyable Super Mario spin-off series, and I would highly recommend it to anyone in possession of a Wii U.

 Graphics – 9/10

 The game is filled with a plethora of varied, and at times extremely lush-looking stage designs; levels such as Clear Pipe Puzzleplex and especially Midnight in the Wandering Woods certainly stand out.
-But it’s also interesting to be able to identify what influence Nintendo have taken from not only past games in their own library, but from Arabian culture throughout.
+But it’s also interesting to be able to identify what influence Nintendo has taken from not only past games in their own library but from Arabian culture throughout.
 The obvious one to me was the original variant of Super Mario Bros 2 that stayed in Japan, called Doki Doki Panic.
 Instead of being sucked into a dream, like Mario and company are in Super Mario Bros 2, the four characters of Doki Doki Panic are instead sucked into a book, and the Arabian tableau is the setting of the story; an obvious nod to the book One Thousand and One Arabian Nights.
-The fact that each of the levels are also set out as chapters in books in Treasure Tracker would seem to corroborate on this.
+The fact that each of the levels is also set out like chapters in books in Treasure Tracker would seem to corroborate on this.
 The level in which this is most evident, however, is Double Cherry Spires in the second book.
 The architecture of the buildings and spires is quite clearly influenced by Arabian or Indian architecture, bearing a striking resemblance to buildings such as the Taj Mahal for example.

 Gameplay – 8/10

-The game’s play revolves around Toad travelling a series of cube-shaped stages in search of three diamonds, and to fulfill one other additional objective within each level, and then finishing the stage by collecting the gold star.
-It is extremely enjoyable to say the least, containing a half-decent amount of substance for a linear game.
+The game’s play revolves around Toad traveling a series of cube-shaped stages in search of three diamonds, and to fulfill one other additional objective within each level, and then finishing the stage by collecting the gold star.
+It is extremely enjoyable, to say the least, containing a half-decent amount of substance for a linear game.
 I do however think there is room to add more, but I believe that could be something to be saved for a possible sequel, and I do indeed hope there will be one after playing this game.
 Initially, I thought that there was an element of false advertisement on Nintendo’s part, as I thought that the bonus book was only available if players already had a save file of Super Mario 3D World on their Wii U, and there would have only been 64 courses available otherwise, whilst the back of the box states that there are over 70.
 But the bonus book is also made available after players complete the first three books too, and there is indeed a bare minimum of 74 courses available.